oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 History of OAuth 2.0 in Browser-Based Applications
 ==================================================

-At the time that OAuth 2.0 {{RFC6749}} and {{RFC6750}} were created, browser-based JavaScript applications needed a solution that strictly complied with the same-origin policy.
-Common deployments of OAuth 2.0 involved an application running on a different domain than the authorization server, so it was historically not possible to use the Authorization Code flow which would require a cross-origin POST request.
-This was one of the motivations for the definition of the Implicit flow, which returns the access token in the front channel via the fragment part of the URL, bypassing the need for a cross-origin POST request.
+At the time that OAuth 2.0 was initially specified in {{RFC6749}} and {{RFC6750}}, browser-based JavaScript applications needed a solution that strictly complied with the same-origin policy.
+Common deployments of OAuth 2.0 involved an application running on a different domain than the authorization server, so it was historically not possible to use the Authorization Code grant type which would require a cross-origin POST request.
+This limitation was one of the motivations for the definition of the Implicit grant type, which returns the access token in the front channel via the fragment part of the URL, bypassing the need for a cross-origin POST request.

-However, there are several drawbacks to the Implicit flow, generally involving vulnerabilities associated with the exposure of the access token in the URL.
-See {{implicit_flow}} for an analysis of these attacks and the drawbacks of using the Implicit flow in browsers.
+However, there are several drawbacks to the Implicit grant type, generally involving vulnerabilities associated with the exposure of the access token in the URL.
+See {{implicit_flow}} for an analysis of these attacks and the drawbacks of using the Implicit grant type in browsers.
 Additional attacks and security considerations can be found in {{oauth-security-topics}}.

-In recent years, widespread adoption of Cross-Origin Resource Sharing (CORS), which enables exceptions to the same-origin policy, allows browser-based apps to use the OAuth 2.0 Authorization Code flow and make a POST request to exchange the authorization code for an access token at the token endpoint.
-In this flow, tokens are no longer exposed in the less-secure front channel, which makes the use of refresh tokens possible for browser-based applications.
+In recent years, widespread adoption of Cross-Origin Resource Sharing (CORS) ({{Fetch}}), which enables exceptions to the same-origin policy, allows browser-based apps to use the OAuth 2.0 Authorization Code grant type and make a POST request to exchange the authorization code for an access token at the token endpoint.
+Since the Authorization Code grant type enables the use of refresh tokens for other types of clients, this behavior has been adopted for browser-based clients as well, even though these clients are still public clients with limited to no access to secure storage.
 Furthermore, adding PKCE to the flow prevents authorization code injection, as well as ensures that even if an authorization code is intercepted, it is unusable by an attacker.

-For this reason, and from other lessons learned, the current best practice for browser-based applications is to use the OAuth 2.0 Authorization Code flow with PKCE.
-There are various architectural patterns for deploying browser-based apps, both with and without a corresponding server-side component, each with their own trade-offs and considerations, discussed further in this document.
+For this reason, and from other lessons learned, the current best practice for browser-based applications is to use the OAuth 2.0 Authorization Code grant type with PKCE.
+There are various architectural patterns for deploying browser-based apps, both with and without a corresponding server-side component.
+Each of these architectures has specific trade-offs and considerations, discussed further in this document.
 Additional considerations apply for first-party common-domain apps.